EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

     1. **Gain Income:**
         * +3 of each resource (Blue, Orange, Red, Green) from Homeworld.
         * Gain resources shown on each *other* Sector Card you control.
-        * If controlling an M-Brain: Gain +1 resource *of your choice* for each controlled sector adjacent to the M-Brain's sector.
-        * Update Storage Card.
+        * Update Storage Card. *(Structure income is handled separately, see Section 12)*
     2. **Choose Main Core Action:** Select **one** (Explore, Move, Build, Attack).
 You **cannot** choose the same main action you took last turn, unless you control an M-Brain.
 Place Action Marker on choice.
-    3. **Pay Main Action Cost:** Pay action's resource costs.
+    3. **Pay Main Action Cost:** Pay action's resource costs (if any).
 Adjust trackers.
     4. **Perform Main Core Action:** Resolve the action fully.
     5. **(Optional) Check Directives & Activate Protocol:** After resolving the Main Action:
         * **Check Intersections:** Look at **Intersection Points** (where 4 sector corners meet) adjacent to **sectors you control**.
         * **Find Match:** See if the resource colors on the 4 corners match a face-up **Directive Card** (see **Pattern Matching** in Glossary).
         * **Activate (Optional):** If matched, you *may* activate the paired **Protocol Card**:
             * Check: Protocol action *must be different* from your Main Action this turn.
-            * Pay Protocol Cost (listed on card).
+            * Pay Protocol Cost (listed on card, reduced by M-Brain if applicable).
             * Pay normal cost for the Protocol's action (e.g., Green for Explore, Blue/Orange for Build, etc.).
             * Perform Protocol's action fully.
             * **Limit:** Max 1 Protocol activation per turn.